Newteinog/Portfolio/index.md

 ## Stewardship and Service

 A third principle that guides my life is stewardship.
 I am the first person in my family to attend college, and I feel a strong sense of responsibility regarding the opportunities I have received.
-Education is not something I see only as personal achievement.
+Education is not just about personal achievement.
 Instead, it is something that has been entrusted to me.

 Mosiah 2:17 teaches that when we serve others, we are serving God.
 This perspective has influenced how I think about my future career.
 Cybersecurity is not only about protecting computer systems.
 It is also about protecting the people and organizations that depend on those systems.